 top of page

-I've been sitting here long enough in the privacy of our stateroom balcony to witness the inky night sky fully hand over to a warm, sunny, Caribbean morning.
-Dawn.
+I’ve been sitting here long enough on the balcony of our stateroom aboard Holland America Line’s Nieuw Statendam to watch the inky night sky yield to the first amber hints of a Caribbean sunrise.
+Barefoot and robe-wrapped, I soak in the sea air.

 Already one night into the seven, we'd eaten brunch, lunch, snack, and pre-dinner treats, all before the ship set sail out of Fort Lauderdale.